MoserMichael/kind-helper/README.md

 1. the script first downloads kind and kubectl (if these are not present in the path)
 2. starts a local docker registry
 3. creates a kind cluster with desired number of master and worker nodes that is connected to the local docker registry.
 Any docker image pushed to this registry is available from within the test cluster.
+4. download kubeconfig for working with kind cluster
-4. script waits for all nodes to become ready
+5. script waits for all nodes to become ready
-5. If command line option --ingress option is present, then create the ingress deployment and start the nginx load balancer on the first worker node (requires to have at least one worker node in the cluster).
+6. If command line option --ingress option is present, then create the ingress deployment and start the nginx load balancer on the first worker node (requires to have at least one worker node in the cluster).

 The kind\_helper.py script requires the presence of docker and python3.

 ## Example usage

+* Start a kind cluster with 1 master node and 3 worker nodes; local registry of cluster starts at port 5000 ```./kind_helper.py --start --workers 3 --master 1 --verbose  --registry-port 5000```
+* Run the kubectl command 'kubectl get nodes' with the kind clusters context ```./kind_helper.py -c 'get nodes'```
+* run a shell on node kind-control-plane of the cluster ```./kind_helper.py --node kind-control-plane```
+* stop the cluster & local registry ```./kind_helper.py --stop```

 Examples are in the test for this project